Home » Measuring instruments » Vernier Depth Gauge: Parts, Types, Least Count, Errors and It’s Working

 The most common errors are listed below:

-• Gauge is imperceptibly tipped.
+• The gauge is imperceptibly tipped.

 • The base is liſted when a measured point is slid with pressure.